The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Overview

 This pillar maintains functional governance while preventing the concentration of authority.
-It combines structured leadership, consent mechanisms, and arbitration systems to sustain institutional balance under pressure.
+It combines structured leadership, consent mechanisms, and dispute-resolution systems to sustain institutional balance under pressure.

 Policy Function